az3rty9/CFG-IP/README.md

 ### Run the script:
 The script supports multiple argument combinations:

+`-notest`: Sorts IP addresses by country without performing any tests.

 - To scan a single IP address, use the following command:

 ```